Alycbb/SportsApp/README.md

 The nodejs have to be installed first (npm will be installed automatically), In terminal:
 //change the path to our app
-$ cd SportsApp
+>cd SportsApp

 // install express and save in dependencies list
-$ npm install express –save
+>npm install express –save

 Download nodemon to automatically restart the server when you made changes to backend.
 To install npm, install nodejs.

-$npm i --save-dev nodemon
+>npm i --save-dev nodemon